faylite/wifi-manager/README.md

 A wifi manager for Windows created in C#

 #WARNING
-This application currently stores you network passwords in clear text, remember to delete the data folder when you are done transferring configurations to another computer
+This application currently stores your network passwords in clear text, remember to delete the data folder when you are done transferring configurations to another computer

 #Legal